UPDATED SEPTEMBER 2025

 26-years old | Rochester, New Yorkicon

-Anthony Wind, 26-years old, was found dead at his home on Monroe Avenue on May 24, 2015.
+Anthony Wind, 26-years old, was found dead at his home on the evening of May 24, 2015.
+His home resided in the 1000 block of Monroe Avenue.
 Rochester police removed an adult rottweiler from the home.
-Police initially called his death an "unattended death."
-It was later learned that Anthony suffered severe dog bite injuries at the time of death.
+Police initially classified Wind's death an "unattended death."
+It was later learned that Wind suffered severe dog bite injuries at the time of his death.
 "On May 24, 2015, a rottweiler killed 26-year old Anthony Wind in Rochester, New York; he suffered from seizures for years because of brain trauma, and the dog allegedly assisted him when he had those seizures," states attorney Kenneth Phillips on his website, DogBiteLaw.com.
 Anthony's girlfriend had adopted the dog from Rochester Animal Services, but the rottweiler had originated from a shelter in Georgia, according to Phillips.
 This same rottweiler had previously attacked Anthony four times.
 "Both of his ears had been mauled in separate incidents.
 Three of the incidents were reported to the authorities, namely Rochester Animal Services.
 However, they never took back the dog," Phillips said. [source citations]

 Date of death: May 24, 2015 Chained: No